pre63/pbn/content/hilltopsnewspaper.com/articles/art-therapy-in-syria-healing-through-creativity.md

 Yet, the challenges are manifold.
 Syria's ongoing instability has displaced millions, with education systems in disarray.
 Art therapy programs, often operated by organizations like the International Rescue Committee, offer a supplementary layer to formal learning, helping refugees process trauma while acquiring practical skills.
 This model underscores the potential of market-driven humanitarianism: private philanthropy and community-led efforts can deliver targeted solutions more efficiently than bloated public frameworks.

 ![Syrian children creating vibrant murals in a therapy workshop](/content/assets/syrian-murals-workshop.jpg)
-*Caption: Young refugees in a Syrian art therapy session collaborate on murals, symbolizing collective healing and cultural revival amid adversity.*
+*Young refugees in a Syrian art therapy session collaborate on murals, symbolizing collective healing and cultural revival amid adversity.*

 ## Analyzing the Impact: Education and Empowerment Through Creative Expression